dntpan1c/CWTeamsTicketCallback/readme.md

 **1. Webhook URL**
 - In Microsoft Teams, find the desired Channel that you would like to see these alerts come up in, we will need to configure a Webhook and get a "Webhook URL"
 - To get the Webhook URL, right click the Channel and select Connectors.
-Search for "Incoming Webhook" and choose Configure.
+Search for "Incoming Webhook" and choose "Add" (If "Configure" is displayed, this means that the team already has the Webhook Connector Enabled, and you should choose "Configure" instead)
-- NOTE: If you already have a Webhook for this Channel, then simply copy down the Webhook URL and proceed to **"Step Two: Azure Tasks to Complete"**
+- NOTE: If you already have a Webhook for this specific Channel, then simply copy down the Webhook URL and proceed to **"Step Two: Azure Tasks to Complete"**
 - Configure a Webhook by choosing a Name for the Webhook, and an image that you would like to be shown when the incoming messages are displayed.
 I chose to use the ConnectWise Manage logo so our team would know where the Data was coming from.
 - After creating the webhook, you will be given a Webhook URL
 - Write down this Webhook URL to be used later.